 About Makeda Kumasi

 Makeda Kumasi is Founder / Artistic Director of The Umoja Ensemble of the Inland Empire (UEIE) and Co-founder of WE 3 PRODUCTIONS.
-UEIE is a performance group that has been “edutaining ” audiences through an African art aesthetic for over a decade.
+UEIE is a performance group that has been “edutaining ” audiences through an African art aesthetic for over two decades.
 Makeda has toured with two prominent Southern California based performance companies, Abalaye African Drum and Dance Ensemble, and Niancho Eniyaley African Dance Performers.
 Makeda holds a Master of Fine Arts from the University of Southern California, and a Master of Education from the University of Phoenix.
 She teaches West African movement classes in the community and at the University of California, Riverside.
 In 2014, she received a Professional Development Grant to study West African Dance in Senegal.
 From her experience, Makeda has written two books: 12 Days in Senegal; An Artist’s Journey, which is a journal of her sabbatical, I See Hip Hop Afrika, a poetry/picture book, as well as produced a documentary short “12 Days in Senegal; An Artist’s Journey, Docu-Journal”.

 For more information email: firstname.lastname@example.org